Patrick-Neubert/miRNA_LCa_Diagnostics/README.md

 ### data
 - Contains the Lung Cancer miRNA Expression Data and the additional Annotation Data from Hummingbird Diagnostics GmbH
 - Contains a pickle file with intermediate results from model optimization with RandomizedSearch and GridSearchCV
+- Contains X_tbc_top20, X_tbc_top20_test, y_test, y_train dataframes from main notebook to be used in the outsourced
+  RandomizedSearch and GridSearchCV notebook

 ### figures
 - Contains all figures used in the notebook or graphs ploted in the notebook